 - A. The sewer department, or such other person as the city council may designate, shall furnish to each user or mail or leave at his place of residence or usual place of business, a written or printed statement stating the sewer service charges assessed against him or her once each month or at such other regular intervals as the city council shall direct.
-The statement shall specify the amount of the bill, the place of payment, and the date due. - B. Said statement shall separately specify the amount of the bill for the sewer service used and the place and payment and due date.
-If any person fails to pay the sewer charges within twenty (20) days of the date due, the city recorder shall have the authority to direct that all utility service to the premises involved be discontinued.

-(Ordinance #100511) - C. If the water service is thereafter discontinued for failure to make payment of the sewer service charges, before the water service to the premises shall again be provided, all delinquent sewer charges must have been paid to the municipal treasurer or arrangements made for payment that are satisfactory to the municipality. - D. In the event water is turned off for nonpayment of sewer charges, before the water service to the premises shall again be provided, the customer shall pay, in addition to all delinquent charges such extra charge for turning the water on and off as the city council may have established by resolution or ordinance. - E. If any person fails to pay the sewer charges within thirty (30) days of the due date, the recorder is hereby authorized to take all action necessary to enforce collection, including but not limited to the commencement of legal proceedings in a court of proper jurisdiction seeking judgment for the amount of the delinquent fees and service charges and all costs of collection, including court costs and attorney's fees. - F. Other entities may have the right to discharge into the sewer system.
+The statement shall specify the amount of the bill, the place of payment, and the date due. - B. If any person fails to pay his sewer charges within thirty (30) days of the date due, the recorder shall give the customer notice in writing of the intent to discontinue the service of water to the premises unless the customer pays the bill in full within five (5) days from date of notice. - C. If the water service is thereafter discontinued for failure to make payment of the sewer service charges, before the water service to the premises shall again be provided, all delinquent sewer charges must have been paid to the municipal treasurer or arrangements made for payment that are satisfactory to the municipality. - D. In the event water is turned off for nonpayment of sewer charges, before the water service to the premises shall again be provided, the customer shall pay, in addition to all delinquent charges such extra charge for turning the water on and off as the city council may have established by resolution or ordinance. - E. If any person fails to pay the sewer charges within thirty (30) days of the due date, the recorder is hereby authorized to take all action necessary to enforce collection, including but not limited to the commencement of legal proceedings in a court of proper jurisdiction seeking judgment for the amount of the delinquent fees and service charges and all costs of collection, including court costs and attorney's fees. - F. Other entities may have the right to discharge into the sewer system.
 In addition to discontinuance of service, and any other remedies available, any such entity which exceeds its discharge/capacity rights is subject to a civil penalty in a minimum amount of \$5,000.00 per month for each month in which a violation occurs, or such greater amount as is imposed upon Salem City by a state or federal authority having jurisdiction over any violation caused by such excess discharge.
 In addition thereto, a penalty equal to double the Salem residential sewer charge shall be imposed for each connection within the offending entity.
 If court action is required to recover any such penalty, attorney's fees and costs shall also be assessed, which costs shall include engineering/consulting and expert witness fees.
 (Ord.
 No. 01-19-05)